yechenghao/JH_getting_and_cleaning_data/README.md

 independent tidy data set with the average of each variable for each activity and subject.

 8. The output from 7. is then written into a txt file called "tidy_data.txt".

+# How to use run_analysis.R

+1. download the UCI dataset and unzip.

+2. Place run_analysis.R in the unzipped folder of the UCI dataset.
+Note that the the immediate sub directories should show a "train" folder or "test" folder

+3. source run_analysis.R